Skip to main content

 Warm, helpful, persuasive

-These guidelines help the VoiceAgent stay in character and handle edge cases smoothly.
+Response guidelines show your VoiceAgent how to stay in character and handle tricky moments gracefully.

 Best Practices